GenesysPureEngagePremise/cassandra-es-index/README.md

 Errors returned by CQL are very limited, if something goes wrong, like your Elasticsearch host unavailable you'll get a timeout or another kind of exception.
 You'll have to check Cassandra logs to understand what went wrong.

-We didn't provide any mapping so we're relying on Elasticsearch dynamic mapping, let's insert some data:
+We did'nt provide any mapping so we're relying on Elasticsearch dynamic mapping, let's insert some data:
 ```sql
 INSERT INTO emails (id, subject, body, userid)
 VALUES (904b88b2-9c61-4539-952e-c179a3805b22, 'Hello world', 'Cassandra is great, but it''s even better with EsIndex and Elasticsearch', 42);